danielwang5/ocr2/README.md

 ## Goal

-Duplicate or move particular characters (or more broadly, patterns) in an image.
+Identify characters (or more broadly, patterns) within a scanned image and edit the image by duplicating, removing, or relocating selected characters.

 ## Demonstration